 Thank You and

-New Hoy Family Member: I would Love for you to Visit my new memorial for John "Doc" Hoy and leave a floral tribute.
+I would love for you to visit my memorial dedicated to John "Doc" Hoy and leave a floral tribute.
 I found his very sad story in an Omaha Newspaper from April 1899.
 I have no idea what Hoy family he actually belongs to, but have adopted him to mine, nevertheless.

 |Find A Grave Friends|

 A.J.
 Marik, Andria, Barbara Boardma..., Berks-Dauphin R..., Betsy Cross, Betty Lou Kline, Bill Posson, BIRDMAN, Bob Hoy, Bonnie Alheim K..., Brenda & Pete, Bruce Speck, Carl Bennett, Carlene Steel, carolyn russell, Catherine Cl..., Char (Andrews)..., Cindi Greer, Couple of Grave..., CWiscount, [View all Find A Grave Friends...]

 |Messages left for Kathy (Hoy) Elt...
 (826)||[Leave Message]|

 Victor leymeister was married to my grandfathers aunt.
 Margaret neifert leymeister.
 Her sister carrie neifert (my great grandmother) also married a leymeister.
 His name was harry leymeister.
 I do not think victor or harry are related.
 Leymeister is a VERY popular name in s.
 Haven and orwigsburg.
 I do know victor is buried in salem cemetery in orwigsburg.
 Is there a grave with harry there?